 We walk into the cave and see the basilica.
 It's stunning.
 We sit in a pew and take it all in.
 Another monk is sitting on a pew a couple of rows back.
 And I find myself somewhat annoyed that I'm trying to experience the divine feminine energy of Mary Magdalene with my daughters and male monks surrounding us.
 I remember how we have both masculine and feminine energies which coexist within us.

-To come full circle, the one thing I hope you - whether you identify as a male or female - get from this story is an invitation to embark on your own pilgrimage to the sacred feminine.
-And that on that pilgrimage, I hope you can let go of your old long-held beliefs and identifications with patriarchal structures that you may be clinging to for safety and bloom in a new way.
-I hope you bloom by integrating with the feminine through a process of unifying your masculine and feminine tendencies.
+To come full circle, the one thing I hope you - whether you identify as a male or female - get from this story is an invitation to embark on your own pilgrimage to reconnect with your sacred feminine.
+And while on that pilgrimage, I hope you can let go of your old long-held beliefs and identifications with patriarchal structures that you may be clinging to for safety and bloom in a new way.
+When you unify your sacred masculine and feminine tendencies, you blossom into an exquisite, graceful, and hearty light being.